Windows 10 vs Windows 11: Difference in 15 Aspects

 Pros: These features significantly improve the remote work experience, making virtual meetings more engaging and efficient and simplifying communication across teams in different locations.

-Cons: Users not utilizing Microsoft Teams or prefer a different communication platform may find this integration less beneficial.
+Cons: Users who do not utilize Microsoft Teams or prefer a different communication platform may find this integration less beneficial.
 Also, some AI-driven camera features may depend on having specific hardware, potentially limiting their use.

 11. Windows Copilot and AI Integration: Windows 11 vs. Windows 10